idea2app/REST-Node-ts/ReadMe.md

 #### Sign in GitHub packages with NPM

 1. Generate a [PAT][13] with `read:packages` authorization
-2. Run Sign-in command in your terminal:
+2. Run Sign-in command in your terminal, and use PAT as password:

 ```shell
 npm login --scope=@your-org --registry=https://npm.pkg.github.com